justmebob123/crystalline/thesis/THESIS.md

 **Status:** ✅ FULLY IMPLEMENTED (December 2024)

-The tetration-based polytope discovery system represents a **revolutionary approach** to discovering new regular polytopes in dimensions 5 and higher.
+The tetration-based polytope discovery system represents a **revolutionary approach** to discovering new regular polytopes in **arbitrary dimensions n ≥ 5**, with **infinite scalability** through harmonic extension (Theorem 6).
 Using prime triadic sets and tetration attractors, we have developed a complete discovery system that is validated against known polytopes and ready for large-scale experiments.

 **Key Innovation:** This is the first computational method to systematically search for new regular polytopes beyond the 11 classical forms using number-theoretic principles combined with geometric convergence analysis.
+The system supports **infinite dimensions** through the three infinite families (simplex, hypercube, cross-polytope) and harmonic extension to arbitrary nD space.

+**Scalability:** The system is not limited to low dimensions.
+It supports discovery in dimensions 5, 6, 7, 8, 9, 10, ..., ∞, limited only by computational resources, not by theoretical constraints.

 # Section 16.5.1: Theoretical Foundation
 ## Tetration-Based Polytope Discovery